What is Ketamine

 Ketamine is used by medical practitioners and veterinarians as an anaesthetic.
 It is sometimes used illegally by people to get ‘high’.

 Ketamine can produce hallucinogenic effects, causing a person to see, hear, smell, feel or taste things that aren’t really there or are different from how they are in reality.

-When sold illegally, ketamine is usually a white crystalline powder.
-It can also be made into tablets and pills, or dissolved in a liquid.
+When it’s sold illegally, ketamine usually comes as a white crystalline powder.
+It can also be made into tablets and pills, or dissolved in a liquid.1

 How is it used?

 Ketamine can be swallowed, snorted or injected.
 It is also sometimes smoked with cannabis or tobacco.
 The effects of ketamine may be experienced within 30 seconds if injected, 5–10 minutes if snorted, and up to 20 minutes if swallowed.
 The effects of ketamine can last for approximately 45 to 90 minutes.3